 This restaurant comes from the team behind Spiritland - and this is their second King's Cross venue.
 For food, there's a ground level pizza restaurant and downstairs is the basement late-night licence cocktail bar.

-Pip Lacey, the former head chef at Murano (and who you may also know from 2017’s Great British Menu) is the brains behind Hicce, a restaurant with wood-fired food that'll is brimming with British flavours via Norway and Japan.
-It takes prime position in Coal Drops Yard in King's Cross with an all-day restaurant (and a pretty handy bar too).
+Pip Lacey, the former head chef at Murano (and who you may also know from 2017’s Great British Menu) is the brains behind Hicce, a restaurant with wood-fired food that's brimming with British flavours via Norway and Japan.
+You'll find this all-day restaurant on the top floor of Wolf + Badger at Coal Drops Yard in King's Cross with a pretty handy bar too.

 Roti King has established a huge reputation from a small restaurant in Euston.
 It's oft lauded as one of the best Malaysian restaurants in town and has attracted many to its subterranean location.
 Certainly expect some of the best rotis in town as well as great lentil curries and spicy noodles.

-This unassuming restaurant at the King's Cross end of Caledonian Road is serving up some of the best Thai food in London - and at great prices too.
-The brightly coloured restaurant serves up excellent curries alongside Bangkok-style street food plates.
+This brightly coloured, unassuming restaurant at the King's Cross end of Caledonian Road serves up some of the best Thai food in London - and at great prices.
+Try some of their excellent curries alongside Bangkok-style street food plates.
 And keep an eye on their specials too.

-Part of the Hart Bros trio of places in King's Cross, this is the group's first wine bar.
-It really makes good use of the old coal storage area to evoke the feeling of a wine cellar and the wine list is, obvilously, one of the best in the area (and there's plenty of help on hand if you're struggling with your choice).
-The food to be produced from two induction hobs, and the team in the tiny kitchen are working wonders from them.
+Part of the Hart Bros empire in Coal Drops Yard, this is the group's first wine bar.
+It really makes good use of the old coal storage area to evoke the feeling of a wine cellar and the wine list is, obviously, one of the best in the area (and there's plenty of help on hand if you're struggling with your choice).
+The food comes via two induction hobs, and the team in the tiny kitchen are working wonders from them.

 This is Marcus Wareing's outpost at King's Cross - a lavish bar and restaurant in the St Pancras Hotel.
 The classic architecture has been enhanced by David Collins designs and there's a menu that focuses on the best of British, reinvented.
 There's an excellent bar alongside, which is worth a visit even if you're not going to the restaurant.

-This is a large three storey bar and restaurant from Cubitt House, taking pride of place on Granary Square, King's Cross, overlooking the canal. it's said to be one of the most popular places on the square at any time of the year - but it really comes into its own in summer with extensive outside space.
+A large three storey bar and restaurant from the Cubitt House group, this has a super location, overlooking the canal.
+It's said to be one of the most popular places on Granary Square at any time of the year - but it really comes into its own in summer with extensive outside space.

-Respected restaurateur and chef Anthony Demetre (of Wild Honey) is bringing his vision of a Spanish/Italian vermuteria to the Coal Drops Yard part of King's Cross.
-Expect plenty of vermouth and negronis aplenty.
+Respected restaurateur and chef Anthony Demetre (of Wild Honey) has brought his vision of a Spanish/Italian vermuteria to the Coal Drops Yard part of King's Cross.
+Expect plenty of vermouth and negronis aplenty alongside a tapas-style menu focusing on seasonal produce.

 The best of King's Cross